Eye, Robot: Learning to Look to Act with a BC-RL Perception-Action Loop: Experiments

 \subsection{Using EyeGym for Visual Search}

-Here we perform a series of RL-only experiments to evaluate the effectiveness of the EyeGym at training an eyeball to look around.
+Here we perform an RL-only experiment to evaluate the effectiveness of the EyeGym at training an eyeball to search the environment for a desired object.

+\textbf{Visual Search Rewards} Search is a critical step of vision for robot manipulation, especially for large workspaces.
+As an initial gaze policy study, we evaluate two search tasks with explicit visual rewards. \textit{(a) Scene Search} policies attempt to locate image patches that are visually similar to a given target patch.
+For this, we use DINO feature similarity between current and target views as a reward signal.
+See the Appendix for results and discussion. \textit{(b) Object Search} policies are more fine-grained, and aim to locate specific objects within scenes.
+For Object Search, we primarily investigate a ``truncated distance reward''.
+This reward is zero if the target object is outside the camera's field of view (FOV) and increases linearly to 1 as the agent perfectly centers the target in its view.

 \textbf{Object Search} We define a task where the goal is to locate and track target object(s).
 We investigate this setting using self-captured videos from robot demonstrations, train with the “Truncated Distance” reward, and deploy the learned policy to the physical eyeball.
-In one evaluation, we train the robot to locate the towel and assess its ability to find it.
+We train the robot to locate the towel and assess its ability to find it.
 The towel is deliberately placed outside the initial field of view, requiring the eyeball to actively explore the scene.
 We achieve a success rate of 87\% with an average search time of 1.8 seconds, with failures occurring when the towel lies near the far edges of the workspace.
-To investigate qualitative tracking speed capabilities, we train on a simple stuffed bear, and find the eye can track even rapid movements like tossing (see result videos).
+To investigate qualitative tracking speed capabilities, we also train on a simple stuffed bear, and find the eye can track even rapid movements like tossing, see project site for videos.

-\textbf{Scene Search} We propose a scene-level semantic visual search task on 2,000 $360^\circ$ images from \cite{chou2020360}.
-For each training episode, we select a randomly located target crop with a field of view between 10° and 65° and condition FoRT on pooled extracted DINO tokens.
-Evaluation is performed on 500 unseen images, each with 24 equally space target crops, and results are reported in Table~\ref{tab:svs_metrics}.
-We move the target in an S-shaped pattern, and for each new location, we allow the policy 20 steps to move before evaluating CLIP~\cite{radford2021learning} similarity and ``Exact Match'' rate, which marks how often it can put the target object within its field of view at the end of the rollout.
-We find the eye learns to look towards semantically similar viewpoints, but struggles to find exact matches due to the inherent repeating nature of many scenes.